mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 **Filter** modules process data from clients before routing.
 A data buffer may travel through multiple filters before arriving in a router.
 For a data buffer going from a backend to the client, the router receives it first and the filters receive it in reverse order.
-MaxScale includes a healthly selection of filters ranging from logging, overwriting query data and caching.
+MaxScale includes a healthy selection of filters ranging from logging, overwriting query data and caching.
 The filter API is defined in `filter.h`.